Y-debug-sys/DDPM-TME/README.md

-# Official Implementation: "DDPM-Based Methods for Future Traffic Matrix Estimation and Synthesis"
+# Official Implementation: "Traffic Matrix Estimation based on Denoising Diffusion Probabilistic Model"

 This is the github repoistory for an accurate DDPM-based traffic estimation approach implemented in pytorch.
 The implementation was transcribed from the Pytorch version of <a href="https://github.com/lucidrains/denoising-diffusion-pytorch">DDPM</a>